bytedance/vArmor/website/docs/getting_started/usage_instructions.md

 ## System Interface
 ### VarmorPolicy
 * Namespace-scoped resource, consistent with the namespace of the protected object.
-* The VarmorPolicy interface details can be found in [Interface Instructions](interface_instructions).
+* The VarmorPolicy interface details can be found in [Interface Specification](interface_specification.md).
 * The definition of VarmorPolicy can be found in [VarmorPolicy CRD](https://github.com/bytedance/vArmor/tree/main/config/crds/crd.varmor.org_varmorpolicies.yaml).
 * Explanation of `VarmorPolicy/Status`: